aayushmau5/blog-api/README.md

 # blog-api

-A blog API to serve your blogs.
+A blog REST API to serve your blogs.

 ### Endpoints